terra-campaigns/unsettled/directory/DuskmeadowFringe/MountainCourt.md

 status:
 hooks:
 - Lord Derron has asked the Monks for help with his daughter's curse.
 The curse has gotten worse after being bitten by bees at the lake west of the Mountain Court.
-- Tax papers from the monastery were destroyed, but there might be copies in the capital.
-Tax collectors search the Riverrun men and Indigo for missing tax (2d10 x10gp).
 - Some villagers from Sigisfarne moved to the court.

 images: